mgoo/WarMages/README.md

 If you want to run stuff from the terminal, run `./gradlew test` (ignore the `./` if you are on Windows)

-## Submitting assignments

-You can export the jar to the `./submit` directory for submitting jars

-- If you like the command line:
-    - Go into your project directory
-    - Run `./gradlew clean submit` (ignore the `./` if you are on Windows)

-Then open the `./submit directory`

 ## Workflow Instructions

 Our current workflow will work like this (this is only a summary):